jincheng9/MNIST_digit_recognition/README.md

 In this project, I try different classification methods to recognize the digits in the MNIST data set.

 <h2>MNIST Data Set</h2>
+There are 60000 training samples and 10000 testing samples in the MNIST data set.
+Detailed description about this data set could be found via http://yann.lecun.com/exdb/mnist/index.html.
 <h2>Features</h2>

 <h2>Classification Methods</h2>